 What to Look for in a Grill

 If that smoky flavor is synonymous with grilling for you, then you'll want to choose a charcoal grill.
-Charcoal takes longer to heat up and it can be messy (hello, ashes), but it is the choice of barbecue purists.
+Charcoal takes longer to heat up, and it can be messy (hello, ashes), but it is the choice of barbecue purists.
 People who like gas grills like them because they get hot quickly and are cleaner.

 If you’re looking to smoke your own meats, then it’s helpful to know that smokers use wood.
-Most woods that are free of resin will work; it depends on what flavor profile you're going for.
+Most woods free of resin will work; it depends on what flavor profile you're going for.

 Some people want all the bells and whistles on their grill—Wi-Fi, side burners, and sliding drawers—while others just want a straightforward piece of equipment that will fire up their steak.
 Of course, how many features you get correlates with how much you will spend.

 Of course, grilling isn’t as simple as just buying the grill itself.
 You’ll likely need to purchase some tools to help you achieve grilling greatness.
-Among the list of must-haves is a grilling spatula, tongs, internal thermometer, a lighter, and a grill brush for cleaning.
+Among the list of must-haves are a grilling spatula, tongs, an internal thermometer, a lighter, and a grill brush for cleaning.
 Other accessories that are fun, but not necessary, include grilling baskets (to help keep veggies separate) and a pizza stone.
-Some grills might include accessories, most will have brand-specific accessories you can add on.
+Some grills might include accessories, but most will have brand-specific accessories you can add on.